wp-plugins/wimvideopro/wimvideopro/README.txt

 * Added video privacy in all page and use shortcode for videos = 2.1 =
 * Fixed bug puload video, Version Final
+= 2.2 =
+* Version with Wimlive and Report

 == Upgrade Notice ==
-Into version 2.0 added Playlist videos.
+Into version 2.0 added Playlist videos and Report.
 When you update insert newly user and password wimtv.

 == Contacts ==
 For product support and general information: